electronicgore/PTBF-soundboard/README.md

 Quick notes:
 1. As of now, the soundboard *partially* integrates with the bot's own economy, but does not react to bits/subscriptions/channel points.
 2. The bot forks the `BaseBot` PTBF class to better deal with cooldowns, with the fork dropping some functionality (like event handling).
 If you want soundboard functionality in a way compatible with `BaseBot` or your other bot class, older [version 0.3](https://github.com/electronicgore/PTBF-soundboard/releases/tag/v0.3) of this bot should work for you.
-3. All sounds and collections are defined globally, for all channels defined in the config.
-If you want channel-specific sounds, older [version 0.3](https://github.com/electronicgore/PTBF-soundboard/releases/tag/v0.3) of this bot should work for you.

 For any questions or feature requests, open an issue on github.